Ulrich of Augsburg: Later life

 Ulrich took part in the Diet held on 20 September 972, when he defended himself against the charge of nepotism in regard to his nephew Adalbero, whom he had appointed his coadjutor on account of his own illness and desire to retire to a Benedictine abbey.
 Ulrich did, in fact, resign as prince-bishop and retired to Ottobeuren Abbey, where he became abbot.

 As morning dawned on 4 July 973, Ulrich had ashes strewn on the ground in the shape of a cross; the cross sprinkled with holy water, and he was placed upon it.
-His nephew Richwin came with a message and greeting from the Emperor Otto II as the sun rose, and immediately upon this, while the clergy sang the Litany, Ulrich died.
-He was buried at the St. Afra church he had rebuilt in Augsburg; the burial was performed by Bishop Wolfgang of Ratisbon.
+His nephew Richwin came with a message and greeting from Emperor Otto II as the sun rose, and immediately upon this, while the clergy sang the Litany, Ulrich died.
+He was buried at the St. Afra church he had rebuilt in Augsburg; the burial was performed by Bishop Wolfgang of Regensburg.
 Later the St. Ulrich and Afra church was built in the same spot.
-He was succeeded by Henry.
+He was succeeded by Bishop Henry I.

-The maniple of Ulrich was woven in red and white silk using tablet weaving and Ulrich's relic was later analyzed by Peter Collingwood in his The Techniques of Tablet Weaving; Collingwood regarded it as a 'masterpiece'.
+The maniple of Ulrich was woven in red and white silk using tablet weaving and Ulrich's relic was later analyzed by Peter Collingwood in his The Techniques of Tablet Weaving; Collingwood regarded it as a "masterpiece".

 Veneration

 When Ulrich was too old and weak to say Mass, angels are said to have come to him to assist him.
 Places that were named after him are said to be host to healing abilities.
-Attesting to his early cultus, there is a very beautiful miniature from the tenth century in a manuscript now in the library of Einsiedeln.
-Other miniatures are at the Royal Library of Munich, in manuscripts dating from the year 1454.
+Attesting to his early cultus, there is a miniature from the tenth century in a manuscript now in the library of Einsiedeln.
+Other miniatures are at the Bavarian State Library, in manuscripts dating from the year 1454.

-Many miracles are said to have been wrought at his grave; only 20 years after his death, Ulrich was canonized by Pope John XV on 4 July 993.
-He was the first saint to be canonized by a Pope, rather than by a local authority.
-Walter of Pontoise was the last saint in Western Europe to have been canonized by an authority other than the Pope; he was canonized by Hugh de Boves, the Archbishop of Rouen in 1153.
+Many miracles are said to have been wrought at his grave; only 20 years after his death, Ulrich was canonised by Pope John XV on 4 July 993.
+He was the first saint to be canonised by a Pope, rather than by a local authority.
+Walter of Pontoise was the last saint in Western Europe to have been canonised by an authority other than the Pope; he was canonised by Hugh of Amiens, the Archbishop of Rouen in 1153.